dame-time/SphereMeshBlendShape/Readme.md

 # Sphere Mesh Blend Shape

-A simple and lightweight library to handle blend shapes for sphere meshes.
+A simple and lightweight library to handle blend-shapes and collisions for sphere meshes.

-Also includes collisions and a simple example that can be run by building and launching the `main.cpp` file.
+## Features

+- **Blend Shapes**: Create and apply blend shapes to a sphere mesh.
+(Not implemented yet)
+- **Collisions**: Handle collisions between a gamet (or any rigid object) and a sphere meshes.